DavidPal/whitespace-format/README.md

 searched recursively for files.

 * `--check-only` -- Do not format files.
-Only report which files need to be formatted.
-If one or more files need to be formatted, the command exits with a non-zero exit code.
+Only report which files need to be formatted and what changes need to be made to each file.
+If one or more files need to be formatted, a non-zero exit code is returned.
 * `--follow-symlinks` -- Follow symbolic links when searching for files.
 * `--exclude=REGEX` -- Regular expression that specifies which files to exclude.
 The regular expression is evaluated on the path of each file.